ecssiah/libgdx-and-jruby/README.md

       ...

 When you need to refer to an object within a namespace you use the :: operator to access it.
-C::WTB is the "World to Box" conversion scale that is used in Box2d to get the units right.
+C::WTB is the "World to Box" conversion factor that is used in Box2d to get the units right.
 This is also how you access a subclass when importing from java.

     java_import com.badlogic.gdx.Input::Keys